 43. Taper Fade Afro

-Yes, you can combine a low fade haircut with an afro as well.
+Yes, you can combine low fade haircuts with an afro as well.
 We really weren’t joking when we said that you can mix this haircut with literally anything else.
 Just try it for yourself and you’ll see.

 A gentleman’s low fade consists of a small but very well-groomed pompadour with plenty of hair product to keep it in place.
 Evidently, you will need a special comb to establish those perfect side parts that make it so gentlemanly.

-A little edge never hurt anyone, so why not take a risk and take your haircut to the next level?
+A little edge never hurt anyone, so why not take a risk and take your edgy haircut to the next level?
 Go big or go home, right?
-This is a punkish, rebellious, and eclectic textured slick back dyed platinum blonde and with a natural low fade.
+This is a punkish, rebellious, and eclectic textured slick back-dyed platinum blonde with a natural low fade.

-Actor Tom Hardy might not have a perfect face in the eyes of science, but in our hearts, he’s the rugged, handsome package that we just want to copy in our day to day style.
-He should really campaign more for a James Bond role, especially with that low fade haircut.
+Actor Tom Hardy might not have a perfect face in the eyes of science, but in our hearts, he’s the rugged, handsome package that we just want to copy in our day-to-day style.
+He should really campaign more for a James Bond role, especially with low fade haircuts inspired look.

-The son of the most famous basketball player in the world, Michael B. Jordan, turned out to be a delicious cupcake when he grew up.
+Michael B. Jordan turned out to be a delicious cupcake when he grew up.
 He’s a dashing young man with a style that is worth following.
 We also love his very short hairstyle with a low fade haircut.

 Actor and TV personality Nick Cannon might be famous for his brief marriage to pop singer and full-time diva Mariah Carey, but we also love him for his style and undeniable good looks.
 His quirky fashion sense always makes us smile.

-Here are the 50 low fade haircut ideas we promised.
+Here are the 50 low fade haircuts we promised.
 From low and long bangs to 50s cuts inspired by Elvis and James Dean to afros, slick backs, pompadours, quiffs, unconventional colors, 90s throwback, and frosted tips, we took a walk through a plethora of hairstyles that you can combine with a low fade haircut.
+Don’t forget to visit your local barber and ask for variations of fade haircuts that work best for you.
 Write to us in the comment section below and let us know which one was your favorite.